Feature: #107875 - Improved DocHeader layout and unified language selector

 - Left side, group 0: Module actions dropdown (when applicable)

-- Left side, groups 1+: Additional action buttons and context-specific buttons (Save, Close, etc.)
+- Left side, groups 1+: Additional action buttons and context-specific buttons (Save, Close, and so on)

-- Right side: Functional buttons like "Reload", "Bookmark" or "Clear cache"
+- Right side: Functional buttons such as "Reload", "Bookmark", or "Clear cache"

 Technical details